Paris Orly Airport (ORY) sits south of the city and was originally known as Villeneuve-Orly Airport, in recognition of the two communes it covers.

 Exki serves up organic foods in this terminal, and CUP is on hand to deliver fresh, natural offerings.
 In addition, check out this other dining option in Terminal 4.

 When your plane touches down at Paris Orly Airport, you’re still not done with your journey.
-Whether you’re visiting Paris on business or pleasure, or returning home after a successful trip, book a reliable Blacklane car service to complete the last leg of your journey in comfort and style.
+Whether you’re visiting Paris on business or pleasure, or returning home after a successful trip, book a professional Blacklane airport transfer for Paris Orly Airport (ORY) to complete the last leg of your journey in comfort and style.
+If you find yourself interested in getting out of the airport and into the city, there plenty of great ways to spend a day in Paris.